All Episodes

 They've just run out of ideas.

-This is what do you mean?
+This is, what do you mean?

-Is it gonna be a two-hour one?
+Is it going to be a two-hour one?

-They always open with a two-hour episode and they always close with a two hour two-hour episode.
+They always open with a two-hour episode.

 Oh.

-Well, I forget.
+Wow, I forget.

-And they wrap it up in time so that it can be included in the May sweeps, the the big TV ratings.
+And they wrap it up in time so that it can be included in the May sweeps, the big TV ratings.

 November, February, May, those are the big sweeps months.

-Well, you for television.
+Wow, you for television.

-So uh my mind at ease.
+You put my mind at ease.

 Do you watch Lost?